arrogantrabbit/freebsd_storj_installer/README.md

 Then run the install script.

+The script will peform the following:

+- determine the suggested version of storage node as defined by https://version.storj.io, download, and install the executables.
-The script will initialize the identity, authorize it with the token, and init storage.
+- initialize the identity, authorize it with the token, and init storage.

-Then it will create two rc services: `storj` and `storjupd`.
+- create and start two rc services: `storj` and `storjupd`.
 The former one is storagenode, the latter one is updater.

 Use `service` utility to control them.
 For example, `service storj start` or `service storj status`